The U.S. Vice President Kamala Harris pledged $1 billion for women empowerment in Ghana following her two-day visit to the west African State.

 “Improving the economic status of women and girls is not only a matter of human rights, justice and equity, it is also a strategic imperative that reduces poverty and promotes sustainable economic growth,” she said.

-Over $500 million will be used to support women’s digital economic empowerment across all African states, Harris said.
+Over $500 million will go towards supporting women’s digital economic empowerment across all African states, Harris said.

 “We will establish a $60 million global fund which among other things will address, affordability, digital literacy and gender inequality.”

-Harris has already announced a $239 million aid package for Ghanaians and other four west African States (Benin, Ghana, Guinea, Cote d’Ivoire and Togo) for economic and cultural development.
+Earlier, Harris announced a $239 million aid package for Ghanaians and other four west African States (Benin, Ghana, Guinea, Cote d’Ivoire and Togo) for economic and cultural development.

 The package includes $100 million investment in coastal West African countries facing the risk of spillover jihadist violence from the Sahel, whereas $139 million will help support Ghana’s economy for the fiscal year 2024.